 Going with Lions Brand on this one.

-Before I jumped into work on the crochet trim of my pillowcase, I got a scrap piece of long-ish fabric.
+Before I jumped in to work on the crochet trim of my pillowcase, I got a scrap piece of long-ish fabric.
 I sewed the 2 short ends together to fashion a ‘column’ like the pillowcase opening.
-I practiced my blanket stitch and crochet for bit on this fabric to get my tension down and learn some stitches.
+I practiced my blanket stitch and crochet for a bit on this fabric to get my tension down and learn some stitches.

-Supplies needed to crochet lace edging on pillowcase:
+Supplies needed to crochet lace edging on a pillowcase:

 Crochet Lace Edging: How I put the border/lace edge on my pillowcases: